-Following is a summary of the McArthur Report on the Gold Bar properties.
+Following is a summary of the McArthur Report on the Gold Bar property followed by a summary of the Corporation's current and future proposed program.

 The Gold Bar properties are located in the Battle Mountain/Eureka mineral trend in east-central Nevada and cover a past-producing bulk tonnage gold mine with 485,000 oz of historic production.
-Historic reserves (now characterized as subeconomic resources) in place at Gold Bar have most recently been quoted at 8 million tons grading 0.057 opt.
+Historic reserves (now characterized as subeconomic resources) in place at Gold Bar have most recently been quoted at 6.1 million tons grading 0.082 opt by Atlas Corporation and its subsidiaries (collectively "Atlas").
 Several drill targets are ready to test, including the 150,000 ounce Millsite-Gold Bar Pit area (estimated by Granges).
 Numerous other economically interesting areas exist on this historic producer.